emmanueltouzery/blog/posts/2016-10-13-teaching-racket.md

 But the truth is, at this point I still don't know for sure whether `scratch` would have been a better choice and maybe racket was the selfish choice for me (more fun).
-But if it would be better "traditional" languages, I'm very confident `racket` was the best option.
+But among "traditional" languages, I'm very confident `racket` was the best option.

 Asking the kids, they liked it, although the youngest one (at 8) had a hard time towards the end.
 I do think they picked up some geometry at least along the way,